teksi/wastewater/datamodel/test/README.md

-Functional tests for the QGEP Datamodel
+Functional tests for the TEKSI Wastewater Datamodel
 =======================================

 Here are functional tests for the TEKSI wastewater datamodel.